audiopixel/pixelmixer/README.md

 ## Terminology ##

 A Clip is simply a wrapper for a Shader that provides additional timing, scaling, and input controls.
-Clips allow us to play back Shaders multiple times over as any number of separate instances, each with individual animation speeds and input parameters.
+Clips allow us to play back a Shader multiple times over as any number of separate instances, each with independent animation speeds and input parameters.

 A Pod is a way to group and mix any number of Clips to be blended and positioned as one.
 Pods can then be blended into other Pods.
 Pods can also be represented many times over in many places at different sizes and positions.

-Once a Shader has been loaded into a Clip, it can be positioned in multiple places with a Pod, and then mixed into the main mix with a Channel.
-There can be any number of Channels each with their own mix of Pods containing Clips.
+A Channel is a collection of Pods that are all mixed as one.

+There can be any number of Channels, each with any number of Pods, each containing any number of Clips, each of which may load from any number of Shaders.

-**Node**: A single light unit or RGB pixel.
+**Node**: A single hardware unit or RGB pixel.
 Usually represented as a particle on screen, but can be represented in many ways.

 **Port**: A group of Nodes.
 May also contain protocol and address data.

-**Shader**: A opengl glsl fragment shader that runs directly on the gpu.
+**Shader**: A OpenGL Shader that runs directly on the graphics card.

 **Clip**: A Clip is a Shader harnessed in a playable form.
 Clips can play Shaders back at different speeds and different positions.

-**Clipfx**: A type of Clip that does not blend, instead it analyses incoming values and outputs a new one.
+**ClipFX**: A type of Clip that does not blend, instead it analyses incoming values and outputs a new one.

 **Pod**: A group of Clip(s) that are to be positioned together and blended as one.

 **Position-unit**: Defined position coordinates that a Pod can reference.
 Pod's can render to any number of position units to allow advanced mapping.

-**Channel**: A collection of Pods containing Clips, the output to be mixed onto Nodes.
+**Channel**: A Channel is a collection of Pods that are all mixed as one.

-**Postfx**: A type of Channel that takes the entire main mix and routes it through a set of Clipfxs.
+**ChannelPostFX**: A type of Channel that takes the entire main mix and routes it through a set of ClipFXs.

 **Previz**: Render a to-be-displayed Channel to preview on screen, while still outputting the main Channel mix unaffected.